Prata di Pordenone

 Prata di Pordenone borders the following municipalities: Brugnera, Mansuè, Pasiano di Pordenone, Porcia, Pordenone, Portobuffolé.

-The city is home to the headquarters of the furnitures colossus Friul Intagli Industries S.p.A.
+The city is home to the headquarters of the furniture company Friul Intagli Industries S.p.A.

 Physical geography

 The municipality of Prata di Pordenone is located in Friuli-Venezia Giulia, on the border with Veneto.
 It is made up of the main town, Prata di Pordenone and the hamlets of Villanova, Ghirano, Borgo Passo, Puja, Peressine, Prata di Sopra and Le Monde.
 It is part of the 16 municipalities of the catchment area of the Livenza river.

 Monuments and places of interest

 Museo della Miniera (Mine Museum)

 The Mine Museum is located in the center of Prata (in via Manin, next to the civic library) and illustrates the life of the Friulian emigrants who worked in the coal mines abroad, especially in Belgium, through the detailed reconstruction of a gallery, tools, photographs and documents.
 The exhibits on display are derived from the coal mine in the city of Roton.
 Returning to their homeland, deeply marked by silicosis, but also by the memory of many hardships and accidents, by the difficulties of integration and by the hostility of the environment, the former miners, pushed by Luigi Agnoletto, decided to carry out this work so that a difficult period of our history, marked by numerous tragedies, such as that of Marcinelle on 8 August 1956, is always present in the memory.
 The museum, dedicated to Saint Barbara (Santa Barbara), patron saint of miners, it is also a focal point where religious functions are also celebrated.
 In 2009 the former miners association, Gemp, donated the museum to the Municipality of Prata di Pordenone.
 The museum can be visited on request.